Pre-emptive Act – Gianni Motti

-I think that we can all agree that culture is more than its history and plain facts, especially when we speak of an organisation.
+We can all agree that culture is more than its history and plain facts, especially when we speak of an organisation.
 The approach of corporate analysts might be that an organisation has a culture, however malleable, manipulable and open for change.
 Within academia is the idea that culture is what an organisation is, is a common approach.
-Here, culture -as root metaphor- is not easily changed.
+Here, culture -as a root metaphor- is not easily changed.
 I’m interested in the form and function of this culture.
-A culture of policing that is formed through collective memory, zombie stats, (zombie) collectives and zombie ideas (or brain virus); mental programming.
+A culture of policing is formed through collective memory, zombie stats, (zombie) collectives and zombie ideas (or brain virus); mental programming.
 I wonder how these constructs play out in our on- and offline realities.
-To properly unfold these constructs we’d have to look at both micro- and macro- levels that ground our perception.
+To properly unfold these constructs, we’d have to look at both micro-and macro-levels that ground our perception.

 Frank and Jamie – Maurizio Cattelan